joebertj/katacoda-scenarios/machine-learning/step1.md

-These are the modules that we need fot this course
+These are the modules that we need for this course
 - scipy
 - numpy
 - matplotlib